ailintom/persons-names-MK/Database structure.md

 | inscriptions_id                | INT   | ID of the workshop |

 ### places *(table_id: 22)*
-Each record in this table represents the name of a place or a region associated with inscriptions catalogues in this database.
+Each record in this table represents the name of a place or a region associated with inscriptions catalogued in this database.
 One location can be listed in this table several times under different names (modern and ancient).

 | Field name        | Type  | Description |
 | ---               | :---: | :---        |